muehlburger/blog.muehlburger.at/content/posts/2019-11-how-to-read-research-papers-andrew-ng.md

 externalLink = ""
 +++

-Reading research papers can be time consuming and therefore I looked for strategies to optimize reading research papers.
+Reading research papers can be hard and therefore I looked for strategies to optimize my paper readings.
 How should you read a research paper?
 How many papers should you read in order to understand a field broadly?
 There is a good talk on this topic from [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng), an Adjunct Professor at Stanford University.

 {{< youtube 733m6qBH-jI >}}